leqi-technology/leqimemo/README.md

 # leqimemo
-A memo based vuejs and electron.
+A memo based vuejs, electron, elements, and typescript.